Monday, 17 July 2023

 July 18 Epidaurus & Mycenae

 After sliding quietly into Nafplion, we loaded our backpacks and water bottles and spent the next few hours on a Homeric exploration - ancient people and places came alive.
 First stop the Bronze Age city of Mycenae, the legendary home of Agamemnon - a walled citadel.
-The Mycenaen culture dominated the Eastern Mediterranean from C15 to C12 BC.
+The Mycenaean culture dominated the Eastern Mediterranean from C15 to C12 BC.

-Entrance to the citadel is through the imposing Lion Gate at the entrance.
+Entrance to the Mycaean citadel is through the imposing Lion Gate at the entrance.
 From there we explored a little of the acropolis including the granary.

 A little ray of sunshine - a species of cassia